What is tail spend management in software?

 How do you approach tail spend management?

 Step 2: Analyse and consolidate.
-Identify overlaps.
+Identify overlap.
 How many different project management tools are there?
 How many video conferencing tools?
 Consolidate to one or two per category and build leverage with the remaining suppliers.

 Step 3: Negotiate actively.
 Use the consolidation as leverage.
 Approach suppliers with concrete data: this is what we use, this is what we are willing to pay.
 An independent party like SoftVaro also has market transparency that internal buyers rarely possess.